sa-tre/satre-specification/docs/source/roles.md

 * - Researcher
   - People responsible for carrying out the research project using a TRE.
 * - Data Steward
-  - People who ensure data within a TRE is maintained and processed in ways useful to the researchers, including providing data extracts.
+  - People who ensure data within a TRE is maintained and processed in ways useful to researchers, including providing data extracts to specific projects or researchers.
+May also be known as Data Wranglers or Data Cleaners.

 ```